Read the latest headlines at

 Pinellas' diverse communities range in population from more than 248,000 in St. Petersburg to less than 60 in Belleair Shore, and nearly all capitalize on living in a waterfront paradise.

-Pinellas offers an extraordinary quality of life, progressive employment opportunities, relatively low cost of living, diverse housing options and high-quality colleges and universities.
+Pinellas offers an extraordinary quality of life, a relatively low cost of living, diverse housing options and high-quality colleges and universities.
 With its outstanding cultural, recreational and sports facilities, incomparable parks and beaches, and year round events, Pinellas provides a true resort lifestyle.

 Pinellas lies at the center of the robust Tampa Bay market, which is expected to grow from its current population of 4 million to 6 million by 2030.
 The market’s significant economic clout is also evidenced by more than $70 billion in consumer spending and a labor force 2 million strong.
 The region is ranked number 20 in the U.S. for job growth and carries the country’s 13th largest media market.